pytgion/patika/README.md

 A lock-free agent simulation engine used in project Germ Storm.
 Manages large-scale agent movement with pathfinding, handles commands from multiple threads, and streams events in real-time.
 Written in C11.

 Patika solves the problem of high CPU load and concurrency issues when managing tens of thousands of moving agents in real-time simulations (like crowd management or multiplayer queries).
-It achieves this efficiency by treating agents not as heavy, individual objects, but as simple data references, enabling grand-scale operations without the overhead of traditional locking mechanisms.
+It achieves this efficiency by treating agents not as individual objects, but as simple data references, enabling grand-scale operations without the overhead of traditional locking mechanisms.

 ## Usage